axiomzen/express-interceptor/README.md

 ## Similar to

 - [express-hijackresponse](https://github.com/papandreou/express-hijackresponse)
-Different API, using callbacks with no top down structure.
+Different API, using callbacks with no top down structure, more obtrusive to HTTP internals.

 - [tamper](https://www.npmjs.com/package/tamper)
-Similar functionality but different internals.
+Similar functionality but different internals and API.

 ## Words of advice

-If your `intercept` method make calls to a database, or needs to make hundreds of transformations to the original response, you should take in account at all time that this is a middleware, so it will be executed in every response, the process you define there it will delay the sending of the resulting response to the client.
-You should define your `isInterceptable` method carefully, checking the type of the response, or even the route that was fired by the request, also you could use a cache to get faster responses.
+If your `intercept` method make calls to a database, or needs to make expensive transformations to the original response, you should take in account the time that will add to the response.
+You should define your `isInterceptable` method carefully, checking the type of the response, or even the route that was fired by the request, also you may consider implementing a cache strategy to get faster responses.

 If you face any issue, don't hesitate to submit it [here](https://github.com/axiomzen/express-interceptor/issues).